starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “That's because you're selling to small time clients.”

-Karen's coldness, along with her sensous body, made him feel small.
+Karen's coldness, along with her sensuous body, made him feel small.
 Like a rejected date.
 “I...”
 Avery protested reflexively after 'small time'.
 “We deal with some big name distributors.”

 “No you don't."
 Karen responded.
 Her body, Avery thought, belonged in a bikini, strutting on a runaway, looking down at lesser mortals.
 Admittedly, her voice and suit had the same effect.
 "But you will."
 Avery lost his sense of smallness.
 "Now, the confetti, it will have print.
 Not more than 100 characters, shorter being better.
 A phrase is best.”